Key takeaways:

 [BUSINESS NAME]

-Your last email should be sent about six weeks after a payment due date and serve as a final notice.
-It’s an opportunity to offer the client one final chance to pay before you move on to the next part of the collections process.
+Your last email should be sent about six weeks after a payment due date and serve as a final reminder.
+It’s an opportunity to offer the client one final chance to pay before you move on to the next part of the debt collection process.

 Subject line: FINAL NOTICE – Urgent action required for overdue invoice from [BUSINESS NAME]